amd/aocl-fftz/README.md

 Use the AOCL_TEST_COVERAGE option to enable testing with CTest:
 - `OFF`: Disables all tests (default)
 - `STANDARD`: Enables standard test suite
-- `STANDARD+DFT_REF`: Enables standard test suite along with DFT reference verification
 - `EXHAUSTIVE`: Enables both standard and exhaustive test suite (exhaustive suite contains a much larger set of test cases for comprehensive coverage)

-*NOTE*: The EXHAUSTIVE+DFT_REF combination is not supported, as running DFT reference checks with the exhaustive suite would significantly increase test duration.
+Note: `ACCURACY_WITH_DFT` enables running tests with DFT as an additional validation method.
+      This adds another verification mechanism to the set of accuracy tests that the test bench uses for verification.

 Here are a few sample commands that can be executed within the build directory to run test cases with CTest.